HOUDINI MURDERED?

 Houdini had told the McGill University athlete to strike him in the abdomen to show the strength of his abdominal muscles.
 He had been struck in this manner on various occasions as a part of his exhibitions and consequently the verdict was that death was due to an accident.

 There seems to be no evidence that Houdini was "struck in this manner on various ocassions as part of his exhibitions."
-We verified this in our research with one of Houdini's best biographers and experts, Kenneth Silverman.
+We verified this in our research with one of Houdini's best biographers and experts, Pulitzer Prize winning author, Kenneth Silverman.

-We believe it was a one time attack by a disgruntled person.
-We belileve Whitehead meant to hurt Houdini.
-He had been stalking Houdini.
+We believe it was a attack by a disgruntled person, who was bent on hitting Houdini.
+We belileve J. Gordon Whitehead meant to hurt Houdini.
+He had been stalking Houdini pretty much every day Houdini was in Montreal.
 With Houdini dead, he now might be facing a murder rap.
 He was glad to go along with the "accident" premise.
-We bellieve the story the world believes about the attack was orchestrated by her lawyer Bernard Ernst to collect the money.
+We believe the story the world believes about the attack was put together in part by her lawyer Bernard Ernst to collect double the money.

 MORE OF OUR RESEARCH TO FOLLOW!